-- ☐ What mastitis is.
+- What mastitis is.

 - ☐ What bacteria are.

+- ☐ What somatic cells are.

 - ☐ How to prevent mastitis.

 - ☐ How to milk a cow.

 - ☐ How to clean and disinfect (hygiene)

 - ☐ How to treat mastitis.

 You will learn the theoretics and understanding behind the job.
 Only practice can give you the skills!